Reception

 We would also welcome donations for the woodwork bench such as: plastic bottle lids, offcuts of soft wood, corks, lolly sticks, screws, nails etc.

-We would like to put together an ‘investigation box’ for the children and would welcome donations of old or broken technology such as radios, clocks, keyboards, phones, CD players, cameras etc for the children to take apart!
+We welcome donations of old or broken technology such as radios, clocks, keyboards, phones, CD players, cameras etc for the children to take apart and investigate!

 Uniform and bookbags